 - 2% real estate commission (can vary)

-Some banks in Dubai allow mortgage takers to add three-quarters of the total purchase fee to their home loan.
+* There are some banks in Dubai which allow mortgage takers to add three-quarters of the total purchase fee to their home loan.

 Mortgage Pre-approval

 Before you start house hunting, you should obtain a mortgage pre-approval.
-This is crucial as you can narrow your search per your budget.
-Moreover, when you sign a sales agreement, you must give a cheque for 10% of the purchase price.
+It gives you a clear confirmation about their budget.
+This is crucial as you can narrow down your search as per your budget.
+Moreover, when you sign a sales agreement, you have to give a cheque for 10% of the purchase price.
 If you don’t have financial approval and are refused bank finance later, you will lose the deposit money to the bank.

 Repayment value

-Typically, the bank’s repayment plan is based on your monthly income.
-Repayment value is usually no more than 25% of your monthly payment.
+Typically the bank’s repayment plan is based on your monthly income.
+In most cases, repayment value is no more than 25% of your monthly income.
 If you have other loans (car loans or any other repayments to the banks), that amount is also deducted from the calculations.
-Banks calculate borrowing capacity (total money offered) with unique formulas.
+Banks calculate borrowing capacity (total money offered) with their individual, unique formulas.

 Mortgage duration